Terrifier: Casting

 Jenna Kanell was cast as false protagonist Tara Heyes.
 Kanell originally auditioned for Leone's short film The 9th Circle (2008).
 While she did not get cast in the part, she kept in touch with Leone with plans of collaborating on a future project.
 Leone sent her the Terrifier script in 2015 and cast her based on her previous audition.
-Despite lack of characterization, Kanell describes Tara as being very "scrappy."
+Despite a lack of characterization, Kanell described Tara as being "scrappy".
 She performed all of her stunt work for Tara.
-Catherine Corcoran got cast in the supporting role of Dawn, and she had to film the most dangerous scene, the hacksaw death, in which Corcoran was hung upside down and shackled by her feet without a rig, leading to her being unable to even out her weight distribution.
-For safety, filming was in 40-second increments, and the crew placed a platform beneath her between takes.
+Catherine Corcoran was cast for the supporting role of Dawn, and she had to film the most dangerous scene, the hacksaw death, in which Corcoran was hung upside down and shackled by her feet without a rig, leading to her being unable to even out her weight distribution.
+For safety, filming was done in 40-second increments, and the crew placed a platform beneath her between takes.

 In The 9th Circle, the short film Terrifier, and All Hallows' Eve, Art was played by Mike Giannelli, who opted not to return to the role for the feature film due to not wanting to pursue any more major acting roles.
 Instead, the role of Art was recast to then unknown David Howard Thornton.
 Thornton was already familiar with All Hallows' Eve when he auditioned for the role of Art in Terrifier, and got cast after improvising a kill scene in mime.